-And here's the best part: they're simple, effective, and they can be done anywhere—even in your office cubicle if you manage a little break.
+The best part?
+They’re simple, effective, and they can be done anywhere — even in your office cubicle on your lunch break.

 Sadly, many people who do push-ups don’t do them correctly, so before you jump into a workout routine which uses this classic, calisthenics exercise, let’s go over the basics: